 As we explain every year, fall is truly the best time of year to buy a home because the inventory of homes for sale peaks in late September into early October.
 This year it’s even better- the best, in fact, since 2014!

 This graph below shows the weekly inventory year over year back to 2014: (click to enlarge)

 Each year home prices peak in the summer and dip in the winter.
 The reason for these peaks and valleys is simply because of the seasonality related to the number of homes for sale.

-As you can see these homes sold for more after the first of the year when the supply is lower, and the demand is higher.
-One thing to notice about these homes is the majority were relisted with the same agents and the pictures are the same.
-Goes to show it wasn’t about marketing or the agent it was simply the timing.
+As you can see, these homes sold for more after the first of the year when the supply is lower and the demand is higher.
+The majority of these homes were relisted with the same agents and the same pictures.
+Goes to show it wasn’t about marketing or the agent, it was simply the timing.
 This timing can and should be taken advantage of by buyers.
 Imagine being a buyer who hesitated in the fall by thinking “What’s wrong with it” and then paid more in the winter?
 The crazy part is this happens every single year.